tfpf/sieve-of-Eratosthenes/README.md

-# sieve-of-Eratosthenes
+# sieve of Eratosthenes
-obtain the largest prime less than a given number using the Sieve of Eratosthenes
+Write all prime numbers less than the given number to a file.
+The program is quite fast at obtaining the numbers, but writing them is painfully slow.